These vegan samosa wraps consist of a delicious filling of tofu, tomatoes, peas, and potatoes wrapped in a whole-wheat tortilla.

 The ingredients listed on the Amy’s wrapper looked fairly simple—potatoes, wheat flour, tomatoes, onions, peas, tofu, oil, and spices—so I decided to make a copy-cat version that maybe I could get E to enjoy as much as the original.
-The one major change I made (besides leaving out the oil) was using frozen tofu instead of fresh.
+The one major change I made in E’s samosa wraps (besides leaving out the oil) was using frozen tofu instead of fresh.

 As you know, freezing tofu gives it a spongy, chewy texture, and I thought it would help the wraps hold up better and not be mushy.
 Well, it turns out that E likes the mushier texture of Amy’s samosa filling.
 She describes the tofu as “more like scrambled tofu” and missed that quality in my homemade version.
 She also wasn’t a fan of the Ezekiel tortilla that I used in the first wrap I made (pictured in the photos) but she promised to try it again in a “normal” wrap.